Authorization

 User Domain Relationship

 In SuperMQ, when a new user registers, they don't automatically have access to domains.
-The domain administrator must invite the user to the domain and assign them a role, such as administrator, editor, viewer, or member.
+The domain administrator must invite the user to a role or add them manually to a role associated with the domain.

 Let's take the below domain_1 with entities for explaining about user domain relationship.